qMRLab/mooc/5 B0 Mapping/2 Dual echo B0 mapping/02-Signal Theory.md

 \end{equation}
 ```

-where x,y,z are the coordinate locations, t is time,  is the gyromagnetic ratio, _B_{sub}`0` is the _B_{sub}`0` field offset (T) and 0 is an initial constant phase offset (e.g.: coil induced, material induced through local conductivity/permittivity).
+where x,y,z are the coordinate locations, t is time,  is the gyromagnetic ratio, _B_{sub}`0` is the _B_{sub}`0` field offset (Tesla) and {math}`\phi_{0}` is an initial constant phase offset (e.g.: coil induced, material induced through local conductivity/permittivity).
 We can observe phase evolution through time in [](#b0Plot7) by looking at phase data acquired in the brain at progressively longer echo times.
 The phase at a single voxel changes linearly (not considering transient effects).
 Note that the sharp variations forming vertical lines in the previous figure are called phase wraps and occur because the phase is defined over - to .
 Phase-wrapping effects will be discussed in more detail in the following chapter.
 Wraps can also occur spatially as sharp variations as seen in the following figure.
 Note that the longer the echo times, the more wraps there are.

 :::{figure} #fig5p7cell
 :label: b0Plot7